bbauska/meta-react-basics/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Now that you understand what hooks are in React and have some basic knowledge on the <b>useState</b> hook, let's dive in deeper.
-In this reading, you will learn how to use hooks in React components and understand the use-cases for the <b>useState</b> hook.
+In this section (14), you will learn how to use hooks in React components and understand the use-cases for the <b>useState</b> hook.

 Let's say you have a component with an input text field.
 The user can